Uplers take you on a fascinating journey where Art meets Alphabets, where letters and words

 Based on the eye scan path, long sentences are often skimmed and not read.

 Line width of 35 characters or 6 words of 12-14px font size are found to be easier to read in both desktop as well as mobile.

 The spacing between two lines is very important.
 If two lines are very close to each other, your subscriber may end up reading the same line twice.
 Suitable spacing should be around 1(1/2) times the font size.

 65% of email users worldwide access email via mobile.
 Proper line space & linewidth in typography is essentialtweet

 Most people prefer left aligned text.
 But with most emails opened in mobile devices, center aligned text is

 being widely used.

 Hues play a grand role in grabbing the attention of your email recipients.
 Most designers use pitch black (#000000) as the font color or shades of it (#333333 or #2d2d2d) against light backgrounds.
-This is because light colored font over dark background is easily legible, but too taxing on eyes.
+This is because light-colored font over a dark background is easily legible but too taxing on eyes.

-Having contrasting and colorful typography can enhance the overall look and feel of the email.
+Having contrasting and colorful typography fonts can enhance the overall look and feel of the email.
 Also, some email developers highlight their links in separate font color to draw attention.
-Make sure to optimally use the white space around the typography so as to ensure legibility of the text.
+Make sure to optimally use the white space around the typography fonts so as to ensure the legibility of the text.